 If the whiskers go to the minimum and maximum, they extend to 22 and 1818.
 So the box stretches from 4.54.5 to 13.513.5, the median line sits at 88, and the full plot runs from 22 to 1818.

-Box plots are useful when you want a quick view of center and spread without listing every value.
-They are especially helpful for comparing two or more groups side by side.
+Box plots are most useful when you want a quick view of center and spread without listing every value, especially when comparing two or more groups side by side.
+They are common in statistics classes, lab reports, and any setting where the median and middle half matter more than a detailed list.

 Need help with a problem?